Editor's note: Another hot summer is underway, so we've updated this story with 2018 details for these cool events.

 Take a dip in the pool, refresh with a tropical smoothie and relax poolside while watching movies and the Texas sunset in the background.
 No, this isn't a scene from a movie; it's happening at many spots here in North Texas.

-Dive-in movie nights are on the calendar at The Fairmont where hotel guests can enjoy family-friendly movies, including Sing and The Jungle Book, from May 6 through Sept.
-9 on its rooftop terrace.
+Dive-in movie nights are on the calendar at The Fairmont where hotel guests can enjoy family-friendly movies, including Wonder Woman and The Mummy, from June 9 through Sept.
+23 on its rooftop terrace.

-For a good bargain, NRH20 Family Water Park's admission tickets reduce to half price after 5 p.m from May 30-June 2, so enjoy rides and attractions for a few hours before winding down to kid-friendly movies at dusk.
+For a good bargain, NRH20 Family Water Park's admission tickets reduce to half price after 5 p.m on Dive-in Movie Nights (June 22, July 6, 13, 20, 27, Aug.
+3) with a printed coupon.
+Families can enjoy rides and attractions for a few hours before winding down to kid-friendly movies at dusk.
 Click here for more information on NRH20's dive-in movie series.

-Visit Frisco Water Park for its splash features and water slides during the day but stay until sundown for its dive-in movies on June 23, July 21 and Aug.
-4 ($10 per person).
+Visit Frisco Water Park for its splash features and water slides before the movies which start at sundown: Ferdinand on July 13 and Coco on Aug.
+3 ($10 per person).

 Popsicles by the pool

-Paradise Springs at Gaylord Texan, May 29 through Sept.
-2 at the Gaylord Texan resort's Paradise Springs water park, 1501 Gaylord Trail, Grapevine.
+Paradise Springs at Gaylord Texan, open through Sept.
+2, 1501 Gaylord Trail, Grapevine.
 For resort guests only. marriott.com.